shubhamdubey02/Cryft-network-runner/README.md

 ## Genesis Generation

-You can create a custom AvalancheGo genesis with function `network.NewAvalancheGoGenesis`:
+You can create a custom metalgo genesis with function `network.NewMetalGoGenesis`:

 ```go
 // Return a genesis JSON where: